Targetry/EZ-Pathfinding-V5/README.md

 This module incorporates OOP and is effective at its job of being a pathfinding wrapper.
 This module not only makes pathfinding easier to use; it adds extra core functionality that will be useful.
 This module also is compatible with parts - not only rigs.
 The code is made in a neat and readable format.
 I believe this would make a great addition to your game.

 # Where can I download this?
-You can find the newest version of this module by going to the releases page.
+You can find the newest version of this module by going to the [](https://github.com/Lifebite/EZ-Pathfinding-V5/releases)